Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/YYYY-MM-DD-template.md

 # last_modified_at: YYYY-MM-DD

 # Uncomment to show author on post:
-# showauthor : false
+# show_author : true
 # author:
 #   name: Name Here
-#   avatar: Link to image (use your github profile picture if you don't have anything else)
+#   avatar: Link to image
+#  (use your github profile picture if you don't have anything else, i.e. https://avatars.githubusercontent.com/u/30439030)
+#  location: "Location" (if applicable)

 # Delete this line in your new post:
 include_on_search : false